Murderer To Teach Criminal Justice

 ``He did something real stupid when he was 17.
 Why the hell should we condemn him for the rest of his life?″ Palumbo said.

-Hamm, who failed the state bar exam this summer on his first try, said he did not expect any trouble.
+Hamm, who failed the state bar exam this summer first time he took it, said he did not expect any trouble.

 ``I never had any problems with the students or faculty in law school,″ Hamm said. ``It was just a problem with the politicians and newspapers.″